Saturday, June 8, 2024

 The part of the trail that runs from the western side of Placerville to Camino is paved and is wheelchair accessible.
 That section is a little less than 15 miles.

 We hiked the five mile section from Missouri Flat Road, on the west end, to downtown Placerville in the east.
-There are no bathrooms on this route, althought there are at the downtown end.
+There are no bathrooms on this route, although there are at the downtown end.

 A small parking lot is at the trailhead here (nextdoor to Sierra Door company but do not park in their lot) with two handicapped parking spaces.
 If the lot is full, you can also park at the Walmart, across the street.